 To celebrate five years of our Certificate Program in Pediatric Bioethics, we will be hosting a symposium on Friday, May 13, 2016 from 8 - 11:30 a.m.

 We offer a nine-month pediatric bioethics certificate program.
 The program begins in September each year with an intensive three-day weekend on-site in Kansas City.
 For the rest of the program, students and faculty discuss assigned readings online and through periodic conference calls and webinars.

 Ethics in Genomics

-Children’s Mercy recently received a $5 million NIH grant for 50-hour genomic diagnosis in critically ill newborns.
+Children’s Mercy Hospital received a $5 million NIH grant for 50-hour genomic diagnosis in critically ill newborns.
 Genetic testing in children is ethically controversial.
 The NIH required that each grantee address the ethical, legal and social issues associated with such testing.
 The Bioethics Center will be working closely with our geneticists and neonatologists to study doctors’ and parents’ perceptions of the usefulness of such testing.
 We will also try to determine whether there are unrecognized risks or harms associated with genetic testing.